qexat/qexat/README.md

 ### Do you listen to K-pop?

 Not just k-pop, but yes!
-A non-exhaustive list of my favorite groups: Dreamcatcher, Purple Kiss, Pixy, æspa, ATEEZ, Stray Kids.
+A non-exhaustive list of my favorite groups: Dreamcatcher, Pixy, Purple Kiss, æspa, NMIXX, Red Velvet, ATEEZ, Stray Kids, Xdinary Heroes.

 ## Links